-Tim Ryan berates GOP over labor bill: 'Stop talking about Dr. Seuss and start working with us’
+Tim Ryan berates GOP over labor bill: ‘Stop talking about Dr. Seuss and start working with us’

 Ultimately, the Pro Act passed the House, largely along party lines.
 Five Republicans joined Democrats in supporting the bill, while just one Democrat, Rep. Henry Cuellar of Texas, voted against it.

-But with Democrats narrowly controlling the Senate, the bill is likely to face a filibuster that could kill its chances of moving forward.
+But with Democrats narrowly controlling the Senate, the bill will likely face a filibuster that could kill its chances of moving forward.